Telephones (also to open gate and lobby glass door)

 - PHONE SIGNAL FROM BASE TO HANDSET: The Beocom 6000 base station has a button in front of the two charging contacts; pressing the button quickly pages the Beocom 6000 handset.
 Long press the same button to make the base ready to register cordless handsets.
 To register each handset, follow its manual.
 To replace a handset, deregister one first, as only 6 may be connected to the base: this can be done either by registering it to a different base (connected to a landline; see its manual), or by using the deregister (or remove) handset function of the new handset if available, or of the grey Beocom 6000 handset.

 - PHONE SIGNAL FROM BASE TO REPEATER: To register the Gigaset Repeater 2.0 to the Beocom 6000 base, make sure to follow the instructions for manual registration, rather than automatic registration.
-To summarize: (1) prepare the Beocom 6000 base by pressing its button (in between its contacts) five seconds; (2) press the Gigaset Repeater’s back button five seconds; (3) on any of the previously registered cordless, press “2#” then the call button (or “3#”, etc., to register other repeaters).
+TO SUMMARIZE (steps 1 and 2 may be interchanged, or done simultaneously by two persons): (1) press the Beocom 6000 base (in between its contacts) five seconds; (2) unplug and replug the Gigaset Repeater, then press its back button five seconds; (3) on any of the previously registered cordless, press “2#” then the call button (or “3#”, etc., to register other repeaters).

 - The Repeater’s left green light remains continuously on when it is properly connected to the base.